Labadee, Haiti Cruise Port Guide: Beaches, Excursions & Tips

 Columbus Cove

-Columbus Cove is a beach area geared toward families.
-It is known for its calm waters and beautiful sandy shores.
-The Arawak Aqua Park, an inflatable water park in the ocean, is located here, and complimentary loungers and beach umbrellas are available, making it a convenient spot for families or anyone who wants to enjoy the inflatables.
+Columbus Cove is a family-focused beach area known for calm waters.
+The Arawak Aqua Park, an inflatable water park in the ocean, is located here.
+Complimentary loungers and beach umbrellas are available.

 Dragon’s Tail Coaster

-This section is home to the Dragon’s Tail Coaster, an alpine coaster that takes riders through twists and turns down the hillside.
-It offers spectacular views of the island and the ocean, and it’s a thrilling activity suitable for both adults and children.
+This section is home to the Dragon’s Tail Coaster, an alpine coaster that takes riders through twists and turns down the hillside with spectacular views of the island and ocean.

 Nellie’s Beach